bingomanatee/looking-glass-engine-3-2/docs/classes/ValueStream.md

 at this point doesn't have any effects after completion.

 ## .$requests
-`stream`
+`subject`

-ordinarily an internal stream that channels all the Messages prior to any error testing/changes.
+ordinarily an internal subject that channels all the Messages prior to any error testing/changes.
 Useful for debugging.